 The 2020 Hyundai Kona gets great crash test scores and includes automatic emergency braking as standard.
-We give it 9 out of 10 for safety.
-(Read more about how we rate cars.)
+We give it 8 out of 10 for safety.

-Though 2020 scores aren’t out yet, the Kona hasn’t changed this year so we don’t expect its crash test results to either.
-The NHTSA gave the Kona 5 stars overall in every category except rollover rating last year, and the IIHS saw fit to award the tiny Hyundai a Top Safety Pick+ award, getting “Good” scores in every area.
+The NHTSA gave the Kona five stars overall in every category except rollover rating last year, and the IIHS saw fit to award the tiny Hyundai a Top Safety Pick award, getting “Good” scores in every area.
 However, lower-trim Kona models don’t receive the award for their sub-par halogen headlights, while higher-trim models get an additional “Good” rating for the standard LED units.